Remarketing Audience Duration – How Long Should You Follow Someone?

 How Do Remarketing Audiences Work?

 Remarketing audiences are usually collected via a tracking code on your site.
 This tracking code varies depending on which platform you’re using.
 For example, Google uses either a Google Ads conversion tracking code or Google Analytics code.
-Facebook & Instagram use Facebook Pixel, and Bing uses its UET code.
+Facebook & Instagram use Facebook Pixel, and Microsoft Ads uses its UET code.